-2. They must send with their application a fee of ten dollars.
+2. They must send with their application a fee of ten

+dollars.

-3. They must furnish evidence of having been admitted to one of the learned professions, or of having obtained a diploma from some law, medical, theological or scientific school; or, from the Secretary of the Faculty.
-The thesis must be the result of original research, consisting of not less than 3,500 words, typewritten on legal cap paper.
+3. They must furnish evidence of having been admitted to one of the learned professions, or of having obtained a diploma from some law, medical, theological or scientific school; or, at the commencement when the degree is conferred.

-4. They must submit with their application a literary, scientific or philosophic thesis upon a subject to be obtained
+4. They must submit with their application a literary, scientific or philosophic thesis upon a subject to be obtained from the Secretary of the Faculty, not later than January 1st preceding.
+The thesis must be the result of original research, consisting of not less than 3,500 words, typewritten, on legal cap paper.